 But it took nearly a century to extend that basic measure of security to all Americans.

 In 2010, despite unanimous opposition from Republicans, Democrats were finally able to pass comprehensive health reform into law.

-Thanks to the Affordable Care Act, about 20 million Americans gained health care coverage and the uninsured rate has been reduced by more than a third.
-Among the newly insured are 2.3 million young adults who are covered because the Affordable Care Act allows them to stay on their parent’s insurance until age 26.
+Thanks to the Affordable Care Act, more than 20 million Americans have gained health care coverage and the uninsured rate has been cut almost in half.
+Among the newly insured are more than 2.3 million young adults who are covered because the Affordable Care Act allows them to stay on their parent’s insurance until age 26.
 Discrimination based on pre-existing conditions is now illegal, and nearly 8 in 10 Americans who recently shopped for health insurance in the marketplace could get it for less than $100 per month.

 The Affordable Care Act also provides tax credits to small businesses to help offset the costs of employee coverage and tax credits to help families pay for insurance.
 We are also experiencing health care spending growth at its lowest level in 50 years.

-Democrats are proud of this progress we have already made and are fighting every day to extend and preserve it for generations to come.
+We are proud of this progress we have already made and are will work to extend and preserve it for generations to come.